 This inability to sell to the right person, can lose one a job at an interview or a pitch to a panel.

-If you don’t prospect, you (professionally) die.
+If you don’t prospect continually, you die.

 Prospecting is the never-ending search for potential buyers for your product.
 When you prospect, you ensure you are selling to the right person.
 But it first starts by identifying who that buyer is.
 And it can get complicated when you consider that the user is not always the buyer.
 And the buyer, is not necessarily the decision-maker.
 Also, you might never see this decision maker because of a gatekeeper.
 Confused?
 Let me illuminate with illustrations.